 Historians agreed that it existed about 4000 years ago, which means 2600 to 1600 BC.
-This was the same period as that of Egyptian and Sumerian civilizations.
+This was the same period as that of the Egyptian and Sumerian civilizations.

-People of Indus Valley had a highly developed civilization.
+The people of Indus Valley had a highly developed civilization.
 They cultivated Barley, Wheat, Sesame, and Nuts.
 They built houses using bricks and windows were used for ventilation.
 The drinking water was obtained from wells.

 Another researcher Dr. Mackey observed that IVC was more advanced than that of the Sumerian civilization in that there were broad roads in use and also well developed underground drainage and sewage system.

 Apart from residential houses, there were public places as well.
 Elephant, Bull, and Dogs were in IVC.
 They made and used clay toys for their kids.
-Copper, Gold, and Silver were also in use and ornaments made out of them were also found.
+Copper, Gold, and Silver were also in use, and ornaments made out of them were also found.

-Buildings with same sized baked bricks.
+Buildings with same-sized baked bricks.